 - future project to be agreed

 This follows on from $792 million under the Infrastructure Investment Program for:

 - Bellevue Depot Relocation

 The Australian Government also provided $490 million to the Forrestfield-Airport Link project as part of the 2015-16 additional GST revenue package for Western Australia infrastructure.

 Australian Government funding towards the Yanchep and Thornlie rail extensions is subject to a positive assessment of the business cases by Infrastructure Australia.

 Construction commenced in November 2016 with tunnelling starting in July 2017.
 The new link is expected to be open to passengers in 2020.

 Thornlie and Yanchep line extensions

 Both projects are in the planning and development stage.
-The WA Government is currently working on the Project Definition Plans, which are due to be completed in early 2018.
+The WA Government is currently working on the Project Definition Plans, which are due to be completed in mid-2018.
 It is expected construction will be complete in 2021.